Delhi horror: Mother alleges daughter sexually assaulted, police deny claims

 Story highlights

 The victim's mother claimed her daughter was sexually assaulted.
-NCW has also asked to arrest all the accused immediately and conduct a fair and time-bound investigation to investigate whether the woman was molested.
-The commission also sought necessary protection for the woman.
+NCW has asked to arrest all the accused immediately and conduct a fair and time-bound investigation to investigate whether the woman was molested.
 The police have refuted claims of sexual assault by the men and instead registered a case of rash driving and causing death by negligence.

 The victim's mother claimed her daughter was sexually assaulted.
-NCW has also asked to arrest all the accused immediately and conduct a fair and time-bound investigation to investigate whether the woman was molested.
-The commission also sought necessary protection for the woman.
+NCW has asked to arrest all the accused immediately and conduct a fair and time-bound investigation to investigate whether the woman was molested.
 The police have refuted claims of sexual assault by the men and instead registered a case of rash driving and causing death by negligence.

 The mother of the deceased has claimed that her daughter was sexually assaulted by the five accused males as she was discovered nude by the police.
 She said that her daughter told her she would return late from work.
 "I was waiting for her,” she said.
 “How can all her clothes come off like that?
 Police aren’t showing us her body properly.
 I want justice for my daughter,” she alleged.

 "When my brother arrived at the police station, he was told about the death of my daughter.
-He told me about it.
+He informed me.
 My daughter was the only person earning in our family.
 She was fully clothed but not a single piece of clothing was there on her body, what kind of accident was it," said the deceased's mother.

 The accusations, however, have been refuted by the Police.
 On Monday, the National Commission for Women (NCW) requested the Delhi Police Commissioner for a post-mortem examination of the body to determine if the woman had been molested or raped.